-I was intrigued by the title of the American documentary film “The Unknown Known” directed by Academy Award winning filmmaker, Errol Morris, on the former U.S. Secretary of Defense, Donald Rumsfeld.
-At the beginning of the documentary, Rumsfeld argues that a major purpose of the Department of Defense is to evaluate “unknown knowns,” or “the things you think you know, that it turns out – you did not.”
+I was intrigued by the title of the American documentary film “The Unknown Known” directed by Academy Award winning filmmaker, Errol Morris, on the former U.S. Secretary of Defence, Donald Rumsfeld.
+At the beginning of the documentary, Rumsfeld argues that a major purpose of the Department of Defence is to evaluate “unknown knowns,” or “the things you think you know, that it turns out – you did not.”

 This is so true for business as well.

 We think our business is doing well since we are earning profits, but it turns out that they are just book profits and we are actually in cash losses.
 We think our sales are growing, but the quality of sales is actually going down, resulting in increased ageing of debtors.
-These are things which we understand, but are not aware of its implications and only realize it later, sometimes too late.
+These are things which we understand, but are not aware of its implications and only realise it later, sometimes too late.

 Talking of Unknowns and Knowns, we can therefore have a Rumsfeld Matrix for Business comprising of 4 Quadrants or situations.